Client-side/Internal Translation Review –The Most Valuable QA Step

 The quality of your content is often best judged by your people.
 If you have the resources…

 For clients who have the resources available, a client-side review of translated materials can be an invaluable QA step.
 After all, who knows your products better than the people that are creating, selling, and distributing them?
-A client-side translation reviewer can focus on ensuring that your unique branding and terminology is incorporated in the final translation while also verifying that no errors or omissions exist.
+A client-side translation reviewer can focus on ensuring that your unique branding and terminology is incorporated in the final language localization and translation while also verifying that no errors or omissions exist.
 That being said, translation review can be a tricky and sometimes frustrating process.
 We’re going to examine some of the reasons why and discuss some of the tricks we have learned that can streamline the translation review process and allow us to maximize the ROI of this very important step.

 What should the translation reviewer do (and what shouldn’t they do)?